taubman33/u2_lab_express_api/README.md

 ### Bonus II

-- AAU I want a Front End page that will allow me to pull, log, and render this information on screen using the Axios library
+- AAU I want a Front End page that will allow me to pull, log, and render this information on screen using the Axios library to a url of localhost:3001 with all of our respective routes and endpoints
 - As A Picky and Opinionated User I also want this page to have some style to it!